mbuchser/ristores/README.md

 > docker-compose up -d

-This will start a Postgres Db and a Elasticsearch single node instance
+This will start a Postgres DB and an Elasticsearch single node instance

 Connection properties for the Agroal datasource are defined in the standard Quarkus configuration file,